+Acknowledgments

+This study was designed by the DEP Water Quality Assessment Program.
+Field sampling was completed by DEP staff located in Tallahassee and Temple Terrace, FL.
+Analytical results were provided by the following laboratories: DEP Tallahassee; U.S. Geological Survey (USGS) Kearneysville, WV; University of Florida (UF) Gainesville FL; SGS AXYS laboratories Sidney, BC Canada.

+Study design: David Whiting, Julie Espy, Gail Sloane, Alicia Hogue, James Silvanima, Jon Woods Matthew Bearden (DEP)

+Field sampling: Jade Burchett, Michael Eckles, Paul Blair, Jon Woods, Jessie Tolbert

+Sample analysis: David Alverez, Terri Spencer, and Luke Iwanowicz (USGS), Nancy Denslow, Tara Sabo-Attwood and Joseph Bisesi (UF), Timothy Fitzpatrick SGS AXYS

+Data analysis and Report writing: Alicia Hogue, Jade Burchett, Kristen Sapp, Thomas Seal, Stephanie Sunderman-Barnes, Kaitlyn Sutton, and James Silvanima (DEP)

+Editorial Support: Julie Espy and Linda Lord (DEP)

+.

 Executive Summary

-The Florida Department of Environmental Protection performed a study to evaluate sampling techniques and technologies, analytical methods, and toxicological assays to study emerging contaminants in Florida’s fresh waters.
-The study utilized varying types of sample collection devices and analytical methods using a small-scale study design.
-Seventy-five surface water trend monitoring sites were sampled monthly during 2012 and 2015 by the Division of Environmental Assessment & Restoration (DEAR) for wastewater tracers, including sucralose.
-Four of these river sites were selected for this study based on the sucralose results.
-The sites chosen were the Apalachicola, Withlacoochee, Ochlockonee, and Alafia Rivers.
+The Florida Department of Environmental Protection (DEP) performed a study to evaluate sampling techniques and technologies, analytical methods, and toxicological assays of emerging contaminants (EC) in Florida’s fresh waters.
+The study used varying types of sample collection devices and analytical methods, applying a small-scale study design.
+Seventy-five surface water Trend Network monitoring sites were sampled monthly during 2012 and 2015 by the Division of Environmental Assessment and Restoration (DEAR) for wastewater tracers, including sucralose.
+Four of these river sites—in the Apalachicola, Withlacoochee, Ochlockonee, and Alafia Rivers—were selected for this study based on the sucralose results.

-Polar Organic Compound Integrative Samplers (POCIS) and Semi-Permeable Membrane Devices (SPMD) were deployed at each river site in March 2017.
-One-time whole water grab samples were taken when these devices were retrieved 30-35 days later.
-SGS AXYS Laboratories and Florida Department of Environmental Protection (FDEP) Laboratory conducted chemical analyses.
-The analyses focused on 6 categories of emerging contaminants: pesticides, pharmaceuticals and personal care products, perfluorinated compounds, polybrominated diphenyl ethers, alkylphenols, and hormones.
-Biological evaluations were conducted by the University of Florida (UF) and the United States Geological Survey (USGS).
-POCIS and SPMD extracts and whole water samples from each site were screened using in Vitro receptor assays.
+Polar organic compound integrative samplers (POCIS) and semi-permeable membrane devices (SPMD) were deployed at each river site in March 2017.
+One-time whole water grab samples were taken when the devices were retrieved 30 to 35 days later.
+SGS AXYS Laboratories and the DEP Laboratory conducted chemical analyses.
+These focused on 6 categories of EC: pesticides, pharmaceuticals and personal care products (PPCPs) perfluorinated compounds (PFCs), polybrominated diphenyl ethers (PBDEs), alkylphenols, and hormones.
+The University of Florida (UF) and U.S. Geological Survey (USGS) conducted biological evaluations.
+POCIS and SPMD extracts and whole water samples from each site were screened using in vitro receptor assays.

 Outcomes

-Sampling and chemical analyses for emerging contaminants (EC) are sensitive processes.
-This is in part due to the low laboratory detection limits, commonly less than 10 nanograms per liter, used to determine the presence of these compounds.
-Because of this, chemical analyses are accompanied by lengthy quality control (QC) reports that must be carefully reviewed for determination of data usability.
+Sampling and chemical analyses for EC are sensitive processes, in part because of the low laboratory detection limits, commonly less than 10 nanograms per liter, used to determine the presence of these compounds.
+Because of this, chemical analyses are accompanied by lengthy quality control (QC) reports that must be carefully reviewed to determine data usability.

-For the passive sampling devices, time-weighted averages of analyte concentration are sufficient for determining biological exposure rates.
-To determine time-weighted average concentrations for passive sampling devices the sampling rates (uptake rate of compound onto passive sampling material adjusted for flow dynamics) of individual compounds should be determined.
-Furthermore, performance reference compounds should be deployed with the passive samplers so that site specific uptake distributions can be determined for individual compounds.
+For the passive sampling devices, time-weighted averages of analyte concentrations are sufficient for determining biological exposure rates.
+To determine time-weighted average concentrations for passive sampling devices, the sampling rates (uptake rate of compound onto passive sampling material adjusted for flow dynamics) of individual compounds should be determined.
+Furthermore, performance reference compounds (PRCs) should be deployed with the passive samplers so that site-specific uptake distributions can be determined for individual compounds.

 For test protocols that measure estrogenicity and androgenicity, the high level of color in Florida waters caused interference in detections.
 An increased understanding of site-specific sampling rates for estrogenic and androgenic compounds and further refinement of the laboratory methods used for the determination of estrogenicity and androgenicity are recommended for future studies.

-Future studies of ECs in Florida’s waterbodies should focus on waterbodies directly impacted by known sources of ECs (e.g. river segments continually impacted by wastewater overflows).
-This would reduce the data burden by focusing on known contaminant sources.
+Future studies of EC in Florida’s waterbodies should focus on waterbodies directly affected by known sources of these substances (e.g., river segments continually impacted by wastewater overflows).
+This approach would reduce the burden of collecting and processing data by focusing on known contaminant sources.

 1.0 Introduction